MicroWebStacks/astro-big-doc/README.md

   - Gallery with json list of SVGs and images
 - Mobile layout
 ## Todos
-- group theme colors in a single file
-- prevent SVG inline pollution and breaking of secondly open SVGs, check if it's due to style injection pollution of SVG defs
-- use declarative shadow dom to be able to retrieve data from it and reuse it
 - light and dark mode toggle
 - root dir from process not reliable use `root_abs()`
 - check potential replacement of scrollspy with intersection Observer API